lzino90/diffusion/README.md

 # diffusion
-Code and data used in the paper "Collective patterns of social diffusion are shaped by individual inertia and trend-seeking"
+Code and data used in the paper: Ye, M., Zino, L., Mlakar, Ž. et al. Collective patterns of social diffusion are shaped by individual inertia and trend-seeking.
+Nat Commun 12, 5698 (2021). https://doi.org/10.1038/s41467-021-25953-1

 INSTRUCTIONS AND SYSTEM REQUIREMENTS: